Through the Blue

 Cycladic Style Balcony in Milos, Greece

-Floor plans with odd layouts, particularly with multi-level units
+3. Floor plans with odd layouts, particularly with multi-level units

-Bedrooms in basements (unless you like bedrooms in basements)
+4. Bedrooms in basements (unless you like bedrooms in basements)

 I’ve often booked a three-bedroom villa for a tidy sum, only to find myself descending into not-so-idyllic basement level rooms on the arrival house tour.
-Not the end of the world, but something I try to avoid.
-Particularly since, ambience aside, basements tend to get musky and attract dirt when windows open up into the ground level.
-Look closely at the window placement of bedrooms in featured photos to avoid a similar disappointment.
-If they are placed in a strangely high position, this is likely to be a basement-level room.
+Not the end of the world, but something I prefer avoiding.
+Particularly since, ambience aside, basements tend to get musky and dusty when windows open up into the ground level.

 Why does this happen in Greece?
 “Agricultural” land plots (also allowed to accommodate commercial facilities like hotels) allow for a maximum allocation of built-up area, in addition to a maximum of two floors.
 Clever developers try to maximise this allocation by converting basements into room space, inserting small windows at the top to make them less jail-like.
 Others do a more impressive job by digging extensively around the entire house to create a sunken area.
 They might even manage to put in full doors and full windows here, but these are essentially basement-level rooms.